 Treatment for Dementia

 Sadly there is no cure for dementia at present; however, there are treatments that can help.
-Drug treatments can be effective for some people, and a range of medications can help with some of the symptoms.
+Drug treatments can be effective for some people, and various medications can help with some symptoms.

 People with dementia can get prescriptions for various medications during the illness.
 Some are specifically for Alzheimer’s disease, and others are for symptoms that may emerge as part of dementia.